manzinello/mailgo.js.org/docs/frameworks.md

 to initialize mailgo.

 You can customize mailgo installation with an optional config parameter.
-See Customization section to user config object.
+See Configuration section to user config object.
 Just pass it as a parameter of `mailgo` function.

 ## Next.js